After Inflation Reduction Act: 5 Ways to Hit the US Emissions Goal

-The significant investments and credits included in the IRA will make it easier and more cost-effective for states, cities and businesses to move ahead with ambitious climate actions of their own.
-Analysis in 2021 from America Is All In highlighted actions states, cities and businesses could take together with the federal government to achieve the 50-52% emissions-reduction target.
+The significant investments and credits included in the Inflation Reduction Act will make it easier and more cost-effective for states, cities and businesses to move ahead with ambitious climate actions of their own.
+Analysis from America Is All In highlights actions states, cities and businesses could take together with the federal government to achieve the 50-52% emissions-reduction target.

-Here are five actions the U.S. federal government, states, cities and the private sector can take to help close the post-IRA emissions gap:
+Here are five actions the U.S. federal government, states, cities and the private sector can take to help close the post-Inflation Reduction Act emissions gap:

 Cars and trucks are the largest source of greenhouse gases in the United States.
 The U.S. Environmental Protection Agency (EPA) has clear authority to set standards that can not only reduce these emissions, but also save consumers money in fuel costs.

 In December 2021, EPA issued emissions standards covering Model Year (MY) 2023-2026 passenger vehicles, which it estimates will produce $190 billion in net benefits over the lifetime of those vehicles.
 Since then, the market share of electric vehicles has soared as new models were introduced and gas prices spiked.
 EVs’ market share reached 5.6% of all vehicles in the second quarter of 2022, more than double their share a year earlier.
 The Inflation Reduction Act’s tax credits of up to $7,500 for purchasing an electric vehicle will greatly accelerate this trend.